The History Of The Collins Cocktail.

 What Does the Jean Collins Taste Like?

-The Jean Collins is a brandy variation of the John Collins and really really good.
-The mellow aged sweetness of the brandy perfectly blends with the orange liqueur and lemon juice into a bubbly refreshing cocktail.
+The Jean Collins is a brandy variation of the John Collins and good.
+The mellow-aged sweetness of the brandy perfectly blends with the orange liqueur and lemon juice into a bubbly, refreshing cocktail.
 Imagine this as a lengthened and more refreshing Side Car.

 Download The Official Vintage American Cocktails App